 Tessler, Margaret: Finalist, 2010 New Mexico Book Awards, in the novel mystery/suspense category for Deadly Triangles.

 Tritten, Jim: Navy League of the United States: Alfred Thayer Mahan Award for Literary Achievement: 1986.
-National Veterans Creative Arts Festival, Gold Medal for 1st Place, 2016; Silver Medals for 2nd Place, 2012, 2013, 2014; Bronze Medal for 3rd Place 2013.
+National Veterans Creative Arts Festival, Gold Medal for 1st Place, 2016, 2018; Silver Medals for 2nd Place, 2012, 2013, 2014; Bronze Medal for 3rd Place 2013.
 George Washington Honor Medal for excellence in Public Communications by the Freedoms Foundation Valley Forge, 1991.
 Naval Submarine League Literary Honorarium 1st Place, 1989.
 1st Honorable Mention in the US Naval Institute’s Arleigh Burke Essay Contest with Silver Medal 1986; 2nd Honorable Mention and Bronze Medal 1991.
 Silver Medals by the Military Writers Society of America, 2014, 2015, 2017; Bronze Medal, 2013.
 New Mexico Press Women New Mexico Communication Contest: 2015 contest 2nd Place; 2016 contest 1st Place, 2nd Place and three Honorable Mentions; 2017 contest 1st Place, four 2nd places, and an Honorable Mention; 2018 contest 2nd Place, 3rd Place, and an Honorable Mention.
 Freedoms Foundations at Valley Forge Honor Certificate for Excellence in Published works, 1984, 1986.
 Military Operations Research Society: Best Paper presented at Soft Factors in Military Modeling and Analysis Working Group, 1996.
-Disabled American Veterans Auxiliary, State Department of Kansas Award, 2012.
-2nd Place Disabled American Veterans, Ernestine Schumann-Heink Chapter 2 Military Service Award, 2013.
+Disabled American Veterans Auxiliary, State Department of Kansas Award: 2nd Place 2012 and Award 2018; 2nd Place Disabled American Veterans, Ernestine Schumann-Heink Chapter 2 Military Service Award, 2013.

 Wagoner, Kathy: (Writing as Cate Macabe) Finalist, 2012 New Mexico Book Awards in the biography category for This New Mountain.